gocardless/business/README.md

 ### Business day arithmetic

-The `add_business_days` and `subtract_business_days` are used to perform business day arithemtic on dates.
+The `add_business_days` and `subtract_business_days` are used to perform business day arithmetic on dates.

 ```ruby
 date = Date.parse("Thursday, 12 June 2014")